caewok/Foundry-Macros/guides/html tabs guide - FormApplication.md

 </form>
 ```
 ## Javascript
 Run this from a macro or in module code.
+Two options are provided below:
+1. Use renderTemplate.
+2. Subclass FormApplication.

-### 1. Call `renderTemplate` and then do something with the resulting html
+### 1. Call `renderTemplate` and then do something with the resulting html.
+The example here uses a Dialog but you have many options:
 ```js
 const template_file = "macro_data/TEMPLATE_FILE";
 const template_data = { header: "Handlebars header text.",